Narration: There are three major components to China’s global ambitions: The Belt and Road Initiative, 5G, and the South China Sea.

 Simone Gao: I mean in the history of the world, very few power or no power has been able to dominate both land and sea, you know, at the same time.
 But China, through belt and road initiative is trying to do that.

-Mr. Sitilides: you can plan out what your objectives are and then order your corporations, your banks, your lending institutions, your industrial leaders to undertake the policies you need to achieve the goals under a command economy.
+John Sitilides: One of the benefits of having a command economy is you can plan out what your objectives are and then order your corporations, your banks, your lending institutions, your industrial leaders to undertake the policies you need to achieve the goals under a command economy.

 Narration: Huawei has secured 5G contracts with over 60 countries around the world, many of which are U.S. allies, despite American warnings over cybersecurity concerns.

 John Sitilides: China probably has its single most effective lobbying operation in Brussels, than anywhere else in the world.

 Simone Gao: What do you think China’s final goal is in the South China sea and what is America’s plan on China?